Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 He uses the technique of anaphora to emphasised what he is not motivated by.
 Anaphora comes from a Greek word meaning repetition. it is when a word is repeated at the start of a number of phrases.
 In this poem, "Nor law, nor duty bade me fight, Nor public men, nor cheering crowds."

-The poet uses the anaphora of "nor" to stress how all the traditional motivations of soldiers do not influence
+The poet uses the anaphora of "nor" to stress how all the traditional motivations of soldiers do not influence his decisions.
+He is nor being forced to fight by the law
+He is not driven by a sense of duty, doing what is right He is not influenced by other people: politicians "public men" and "cheerign"